 Editor’s note: The Licence of First Occupation (LFO) is a crucial document in the Spanish conveyancing process.
-Regular legal-contributor Raymundo Larraín Nesbitt tells you everything you need to know about it here.
+Lawyer Raymundo Larraín Nesbitt tells you everything you need to know about it here.

 By Raymundo Larraín Nesbitt